unreal-archive/unreal-archive-data/gametypes/Unreal Tournament/monster-hunt/gametype.md

 Sliths that spew blobs of slime at you, to the huge stone-throwing Titans.

-Monster Hunt is the perfect blend of multiplayer and single single player, single player in the sense that the levels and style of Monster Hunt are very much like that of a single player game, but the team based gameplay gives it a great multiplayer feel.
+Monster Hunt is the perfect blend of multiplayer and single player, single player in the sense that the levels and style of Monster Hunt are very much like that of a single player game, but the team based gameplay gives it a great multiplayer feel.

 Players must work as a team to survive, players on their own will be overpowered by the monsters and sent back to the beginning of the level.